pivotal-cf/pivnet-resource/README.md

     repository: pivotalcf/pivnet-resource
     tag: latest-final
 ```
+See [concourse docs](http://concourse.ci/configuring-resource-types.html) for more details
+on adding `resource_types` to a pipeline config.

-**The value for `tag` above will pull the latest final release, found on the
+**Using `tag: latest-final` will pull the latest final release, which can be
+found on the
 [releases page](https://github.com/pivotal-cf-experimental/pivnet-resource/releases)**

 **To avoid automatically upgrading, use a fixed tag instead e.g. `tag: v0.6.3`**